 IMAGINE a time somewhere in the near future.
 You step out to meet a friend.
 There’s the corner chai shop.
 You spot them and smile, and they rush over and you hug.
-Chai and conversation happens.
+Chai and conversation happen.
 No one is wearing a mask.

 See what I did just there?
 I told you a story, and for a moment, it tugged you to a less fraught time where we could hug and hold our friends without worry.
 Imagination has that power; the arts wield that power to give us comfort and calm, especially when things are not going fine.